GoesToEleven/html-css-bootcamp/048_transitions-animations/README.md

 **[Can I Use](http://caniuse.com/#search=transition)**

+Transitions are good for changes which occur from one point to another point.
+That's two points: a beginning point and an end point.

 A transition occurs when an element changes from one state to another, and the browser fills in that state change with a sequence of in-between frames.
 It has a beginning and an end state.

 We most often see transitions used on hover states, or when information on a page is added or removed.
 The hover states might be a subtle change in font color, and information on the page might fade from invisible to visible.